Spend a day at the Yorkshire Wildlife Park

 The Yorkshire Wildlife Park is open every day, and if you book online you can save money on a regular ticket and get fast track entry to the park.
 The park is easily accessible by car and local buses run nearby.

 Our hotel in Doncaster, has free parking and is just over ten minutes from Yorkshire Wildlife Park by car, making a visit to this popular Yorkshire attraction of meerkats and more (dare we say it?) simples.
-The Park Inn Doncaster hotel has comfortable rooms for you to relax in at the end of the day, and you can take advantage of our free wireless internet access to share your amazing animal photos with friends.
+The Park Inn by Radisson Doncaster Hotel has comfortable rooms for you to relax in at the end of the day, and you can take advantage of our free wireless internet access to share your amazing animal photos with friends.

 If you could spend a day as an animal, what animal would you be?